 Sugary treats are the one culinary bright spot in Lisbon.
 Take Ginjinha, for example—it’s a Portuguese liqueur made from sour cherries.
 Some drunk Portuguese genius came up with the idea of pouring the stuff into an edible, dark chocolate (or white chocolate) cup.
 The combination of sweet and sour is delicious, and I recommend drinking twenty-seven of them.

-Just be sure to leave room for Lisbon’s famous egg tarts from Pastéis de Belém, a combination café/bakery/pastry shop located next door to the Jerónimos Monastery (where the original tarts were first created in 1837).
+Just be sure to leave room for Lisbon’s famous egg tarts from Pastéis de Belém, a combination café/bakery/pastry shop located next door to the Jerónimos Monastery (where the original tarts were first created in 1837 by some super-bored monks).

 These delicious egg pastries have a slightly crispy and light flaky crust with a sweet but still pretty egg-y, custard-like insides.
 If you don’t like the taste of eggs, you probably won’t like the taste of these tarts—but we do, so we did.